arnhazra/arcstack/DEPENDENCIES.md

 # Dependencies

 - @aws-crypto/sha256-js: AWS Crypto library for computing SHA-256 hashes in JavaScript.
-- @google/generative-ai: Google’s Generative AI SDK for interacting with AI models like Gemini.
+- @langchain/groq: Integration of Langchain with Groq, enabling efficient retrieval-augmented generation (RAG) workflows.
-- @llamaindex/groq: Integration of LlamaIndex with Groq, enabling efficient retrieval-augmented generation (RAG) workflows.
+- @langchain/openai: Langchain integration with OpenAI models for efficient indexing and querying.
-- @llamaindex/openai: LlamaIndex integration with OpenAI models for efficient indexing and querying.
+- @langchain/google-genai: Langchain integration with Gemini models for efficient indexing and querying.
 - @nestjs: Fast backend framework for Node.js to build APIs, providing a robust structure for web applications.
 - class-transformer: Library for transforming plain JavaScript objects to class constructors and vice versa.
 - class-validator: Validation library for TypeScript and JavaScript that works both on the frontend and backend.